Documentation

 How can miners ignore validators?

-If a validator has a very low amount of tao staked, their scoring has very little weight in Consensus - so a poor weight from this validator will not hurt the miner's trust score.
+If a validator has a very low amount of tao staked, their scoring has very little weight in Consensus.
+Ignoring a validator allows the miner to focus on the validators that will impact their score (and create the subnet's output).

 Validators are awarded emission from the network based on their dividend score.
 Dividend is evaluated from the stake and Vtrust values.
 Vtrust describes how well their weights match the consensus of other validators.
 See Incentive for Validators for a detailed analysis.